danomatika/PdParty/doc/PdParty_User_Guide.md

   * a folder that ends in *.rj that contains a _main.pd
   * an optional background Image.jpg which must have a square aspect ratio
   * requires only #accelerate & #touch events
+  * \#touch positions are normalized from 0-320
+  * 20500 samplerate
 * PdDroidParty scenes
   * a folder that contains a droidparty_main.pd
   * locked to landscape
   * does not require any events (#accelerate, #touch, or [key])
+  * 44100 samplerate
 * PdParty scenes
   * a folder that contains a _main.pd
   * requires all event types
+  * \#touch positions are normalized from 0-1
+  * 44100 samplerate

+Running a regular .pd patch (a Patch scene) is the same as running a PdParty scene.

 ### Pure Data Compatibility